-In Vocal Recording Basics Part 2, I mentioned the use of specific techniques to make the most of audio recording a home or project studio.
-Those techniques go the furthest in creating a clean sounding recording, and using the right tools takes things just a step further.
+In Vocal Recording Basics Part 2, we discussed the use of specific techniques to make the most of audio recording a home or project studio.
+Those techniques go the furthest in creating a clean sounding recording – using the right tools takes everything a step further.

 Few distinguishing characteristics of microphones matter aside from its frequency response.
 Frequency response describes how a microphone (or another device) picks up sounds across a range of frequencies.
-This can get complicated if you let it, but essentially, a professional voice recording sounds best with a microphone that can reproduce a wide range of frequencies.
-More specifically, vocal recordings sound great with a strong high-frequency response.
-It just happens that microphones with the highest-frequency responses typically possess strong low-frequency responses as well.
-That makes these microphones great for recording instruments when needed, as well.
+This can get complicated, but essentially, a professional voice recording sounds best with a microphone that can reproduce a wider range of frequencies.
+Vocal recordings happen to sound great with a strong high-frequency response, and a boost in the 10 kHZ range.
+Large diaphragm condenser microphones happen to work excellent great for recording instruments when needed, as well.
 Their versatility makes them well-suited for a variety of applications.

-The microphones with the best high-frequency responses are a category of mics called large-diaphragm condensers.
+The microphones with the strongest high-frequency responses are a category of mics called large-diaphragm condensers.
 Sometimes abbreviated as “LDCs”, large diaphragm condensers use a sensitive, thin membrane in close proximity to a solid metal plate.
-When sound waves hit the diaphragm, it moves back and forth relative to the solid backplate, changing the distance between the two capacitor plates changes.
+When sound waves hit the diaphragm, it moves back and forth relative to the solid backplate, changing the distance between the two capacitor plates.
 As a result, the capacitance changes in response to the sound waves.
 (Source, Neumann).

-These sensitive membranes are very sensitive to small changes in air pressure, making them especially sensitive to breathy high frequencies (think “ahh”, “shh”, and “hh”.
-These mics just give vocal recordings a pristine, je ne sais quoi that’s hard to put into words.
-Technically speaking, condensers have the widest frequency response of all microphone types.
-The large, sensitive membrane can capture sounds in a way that’s physically impossible for a phone, stage mic, or other microphone reproduce.
-It sounds unique, and very noticeable once you know what to listen for.
-The one microphone I recommend repeatedly is the Audix CX-112B, which costs $299 new, and about $180 used.
+These thin membranes are very sensitive to small changes in air pressure, making them especially sensitive to breathy, high frequencies (“ahh”, “shh”, and “hh” sounds).
+The large, sensitive membrane can capture sounds in a way that’s physically impossible for a phone, dynamic mic, or other microphone reproduce.
+The microphone we recommend using is the inexpensive Audix CX-112B, which costs $299 new, and about $180 used.

 Large-Diaphragm Condenser Drawbacks

 The one drawback of LDCs come from their ability to capture subtle nuances from a recording.
-These microphones are omnidirectional in their native state, meaning that they pick up sound from all directions by default.
-Microphone manufacturers bias most of these microphones to pick up sound unidirectionally (from one direction), but they’re still highly sensitive to noise coming from all directions.
-These microphones offer poor isolation from noisy environments, which is why they’re rarely seen on stage or other live venues.
+These microphones are omnidirectional in their native state, meaning that they pick up sound from all directions.
+Microphone manufacturers bias most of these microphones to pick up sound unidirectionally, but they’re still highly sensitive to noise coming from the sides and rear.
+Condensers offer poor isolation from noisy environments compared to dynamic microphones, which is why they’re rarely used on stage or other live venues.

-Using the techniques from part 2 of this series, however, I still believe that large diaphragm condensers are the best option for general vocal recording.
-Other microphone designs, such as moving coil (dynamic) mics offer only marginally better isolation with only an extra few decibels of off-axis rejection.
-Popular microphones like the Shure SM-7B and Electrovoice RE-20 are not only more expensive than the Audix CX-112B, but lack its pristine high-frequency response.
-Likewise, these microphones are optimized for vocal recording, making them narrowly suited to vocal recording.
+Using the techniques from part 2 of this series, however, large diaphragm condensers are still best option for general vocal recording.
+Other microphone designs, such as dynamics mics offer only marginally better isolation, but do perform better on stage or in the field.
+Popular dynamic microphones like the Shure SM-7B and Electrovoice RE-20 are not only more expensive than the Audix CX-112B, but lack its pristine high-frequency response.
+Likewise, these microphones are optimized for vocal recording, making them poorly suited for other uses.
 Unlike LDCs, moving coil microphones make poor choices poor choices for recording guitar, violin, piano or other acoustic instruments in a studio environment.

-If your recording environment is terribly noisy and you need every advantage to decrease ambient sounds, then, by all means, use a moving coil (dynamic) microphone.
-Otherwise, use a good large-diaphragm condenser and practice proper recording techniques outlined in part 2.
+If your recording environment is terribly noisy and you need every advantage to decrease ambient sounds, then, by all means, use a dynamic microphone.
+Otherwise, use a good large-diaphragm condenser and practice proper recording techniques.

 The second drawback of any condenser microphones is their extreme sensitivity to pops, wind, and handling noise.
-When purchasing such microphones, it’s wise to invest in a shock mount, or specially designed “cradle” that isolates the microphone from vibrations in the mic stand.
+When purchasing such microphones, it’s wise to invest in a shock mount, which acts as a cradle that isolates the microphone from vibrations in the mic stand.
 If you’re recording in a quiet environment without any floor vibrations, then you’ll likely be fine without one.
-Think of a shock mount is an insurance policy against rumbling and resonances.
+Consider a microphone shock mount as an insurance policy against rumbling and resonance.

 Another important item is a pop-filter or windscreen.
 Windscreens dramatically attenuate the pops and thumps from plosives, or “p’s”, “b’s” “t’s” and even “s’s”.
-An experienced user can simply turn his or her head away from the mic slightly during plosive syllables, but amateurs will fail miserably.
+An experienced user can simply turn his or her head away from the mic slightly during plosive syllables, but amateurs often fail miserably.
 The best windscreens are made from silk and cost between $30-$60.
-However, I recommend a windscreen using synthetic fabric since differences are barely noticeable.
-A $50 silk windscreen only provides a 5% improvement over a $5 windscreen, and your money is better spent elsewhere.
+However, we recommend a windscreen using synthetic fabric since differences are barely noticeable.
+A $50 silk windscreen only provides a barely noticeable improvement over a $5 windscreen, and your money is better spent elsewhere.

 The final drawback to large-diaphragm condenser microphones is that they are… large!
 When recording sound on camera, these mics are large enough to block most of a person’s face.
 When addressed close to the lips and combined with a windscreen, then mics take up an enormous amount of screen real estate.
 There are some smaller LDCs available like the Audix SCX-25, but these are more expensive and lack the high-frequency presence of Audix CX-112Bs.